 Heat is one of the essential forms of energy for the survival of life on earth.
-It plays a major role in our lives.
-We use heat energy for cooking, ironing, transportation, recreation etc. This form of energy also plays a very important role in nature.
+It plays a significant role in our lives.
+We use heat energy for cooking, ironing, transportation, recreation etc. This form of energy also plays a vital role in nature.
 The occurrence of the wind, rain, change of seasons etc. is all dependent on the gradient created due to uneven heating of different regions.
-Here we will learn about the concept of heat and the classification of objects into hot and cold.

-Objects with high heat content are defined as hot (Hotness or coolness of an object being a relative term is always measured with respect to a reference object).
+Objects with high heat content are defined as hot (Hotness or coolness of an object is a relative term is always measured with respect to a reference object).

 Objects with lower heat content are defined as cold objects.
-Hotness or coolness of an object being a relative term is always measured with respect to a reference object.
+Hotness or coolness of an object is a relative term is always measured with respect to a reference object.

 Examples of cold objects around us include ice, air from an air conditioner, cold drinks metal vessels kept in open in cold winter days etc.